axonivy-market/market/.github/ISSUE_TEMPLATE/onboard-to-market.md

 Can you fork it and review my cool product?
 [link-to-your-product-repo]

 [Add your product logo.
-The logo size must be square]
+The logo must be perfectly square, with equal width and height.]

 [Provide a short product description.
 The description must not exceed two sentences and a maximum of 150 characters]